Our campground in the Serengeti National Park in Tanzania.

 As the fire grew smaller and people slowly started retiring to their tents for the night, I just sat back in my chair and stared out into the darkness of the Serengeti, wondering what kinds of adventures we would have the next day.
 I felt so alive.

-Staring into the darkness of the Serengeti.
+Staring into the vastness of the Serengeti.
 I felt so alive at that moment.

 As our group was led back to our tents, we were reminded again by the Maasai man who was in charge of security at the camp that we were not to, under any circumstances, leave our tents on our own at night.
 If we needed something, we were to shout for assistance.
 In the case of an emergency, each tent was equipped with a whistle.